basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 1. **Validate components first.** AI Journal failed not because the ideas were wrong, but because I tried to build a complete system before validating individual components.
 This time I tackled problems one at a time—chunking, retrieval, re-ranking, memory reconciliation—and only combined them once each piece worked.

 2. **Study implementations, not just papers.** Reading about two-stage retrieval is one thing.
 Reading how LlamaIndex actually implements it—the edge cases, the defaults, the performance tradeoffs—is far more valuable.
 Clone the repos.
-Read the code.
+Read (or make AI read) the code.

 3. **Dependencies matter.** A 30-second install versus a 10-minute download changes whether someone actually tries your tool.
-ONNX Runtime over PyTorch was one of the best decisions I made.
+I am happy with the ONNX Runtime over PyTorch choice.

 4. **Files are the ultimate API.** By stripping away the complex databases and proprietary interfaces, I ended up with a system that is robust, version-controllable, and surprisingly simple to reason about.

-5. **Use the best model for each job.** I used five different AI models during development, each with different strengths.
-Gemini 3 Pro for ingesting entire codebases, Opus 4.5 for architectural reasoning, Codex Max for implementation.
-The days of loyalty to a single model are over.
+5. **Use the best model for each job.** I used 4 different AI models during development, each with different strengths.
+Gemini 3.0 Pro, Opus 4.5, GPT-5.1-Codex Max.
+I used all of them during the implementation phase, but each one has its own strengths.
+Fore example, Opus 4.5 was the best coding model, but GPT-5.1 Codex Max was the best at reviewing the code and actually identifying critical bugs (use the built-in `/review` feature).

-Now, if only I could get the AI to remember to run the tests before pushing to production...
-(Wait, I can just add that to the memory!)